-Tracking the behavior of new customers opens up new possibilities for transactional emails.
+Tracking the behaviour of new customers opens up new possibilities for transactional emails.

 For example, if you offer a 30-day free trial, you could track how much users use it.
 If free trial customers choose not to buy after the period ends, offer another free month to those who used it for 50% or more of their trial period.

-In this case, your transactional email is triggered by user behavior.
+In this case, your transactional email is triggered by user behaviour.
 A non-purchasing customer with a 50% engagement rate of your free trial triggers an automated email.

 These emails also offer an opportunity to ask for further feedback by asking questions such as “Why did you decide not to buy?” and “Would you recommend us to others?”